Bogotá Tourism is a great example of a successful collaboration between various tourism players working towards a bigger project of changing the city.

 Within the first four months of the launch of the StopOver programme, the StopOver webpage received an average of 5000 impressions a month by a high number of people, whose interest had been piqued by the option to use their layover time more enjoyably.

-Partnering with airlines will improve the accessibility of your destination, particularly if the target market is long-haul travellers.
+Particularly if the target market is long-haul travellers.
 The nature of long haul travellers intrinsically ensures that they are motivated to undertake as much as possible, considering the cost and time that is involved.
-Even smaller DMOs should consider collaboration with transport providers, in order to improve their accessibility.
+Even smaller DMOs should consider collaboration with transport providers, in order to improve their accessibility and appeal.

-Convenience is key.
-As in this case, despite long haul travellers being highly motivated, their visitor experience should be optimised, enabling them to plan their trip and secure their booking with ease.
+As in this case, despite long-haul travellers being highly motivated, their visitor experience should be optimised, enabling them to plan their trip and secure their booking with ease.
 For example, the information regarding the logistics of the StopOver, the activities, general knowledge about Bogotá and other relevant content can be found in one place.

-Collaboration is key to coordinating activity programmes for a destination.
 All the experiences can be found in the same place, enabling people to choose from a wide variety.
-Again, optimising the visitor experience as much as possible.
+This is possible because of the strong collaboration among all actors involved in the StopOver.
+Again, optimising the visitor experience should be a priority.

-The use of new digital technologies should be embraced to create more creative and eye-catching content surrounding the destination.
+Digital technologies should be embraced to develop more creative and eye-catching content surrounding the destination.
 The placement of this content must be carefully considered.
 If the post is more inspirational, then it should be displayed on social media, like Instagram.
 If the content is more hygiene-based then this information should be displayed on the website.